carlagreco/bioinf-utils/README.md

-# bioinf-utils
+# Bioinformatics Utilities Scripts
-A collection of scripts for bioinformatic pipelines
+A collection of scripts for bioinformatic pipelines.